 C16 Know and understand the relevant statutory and non-statutory curricula and frameworks, including those provided through the National Strategies, for their subjects/curriculum areas and other relevant initiatives across the age and ability range they teach.

 You can download the Professional Standards for Teachers from the Training and Development Agency for Schools’ website

-It is impossible for all relatively generic CPD on behaviour management to have an immediate application for all members of the audience.
-Attending CPD on behaviour management is only half the story and there needs to be a commitment to contextualise it for maximum benefit.
+It is impossible for all relatively generic CPD on behavior management to have an immediate application for all members of the audience.
+Attending CPD on behavior management is only half the story and there needs to be a commitment to contextualize it for maximum benefit.
 That is a process that requires creativity and imagination, but the outcomes are potentially dramatically enhanced.
-Peter Sharp, director of learning at Mouchel and a member of the DCSF advisory group on social, emotional and behavioural skills, is clear about what schools say they need regarding behaviour management training and development.
-‘Schools recognise the need for an integrated whole-school approach to behaviour and, perhaps more importantly, to the wider issue of social and emotional development and management,’ explains Mr Sharp.
+Peter Sharp, director of learning at Mouchel and a member of the DCSF advisory group on social, emotional and behavioral skills, is clear about what schools say they need regarding behavior management training and development.
+‘Schools recognize the need for an integrated whole-school approach to behavior and, perhaps more importantly, to the wider issue of social and emotional development and management,’ explains Mr Sharp.

 The three key areas covering this might usefully be grouped under the heading of developing emotional literacy.
 More specifically, this entails: